 In recent years, many Financial Advisors recommended securities to their clients that were focused in the energy sector as these investments provided above-average returns to clients and the energy markets were steadily appreciating.
 In 2015, the energy markets began to decline, which has continued through the present.
 The price decline put tremendous financial pressure on energy related companies, some of which became insolvent.
 Clients with large exposure to the energy sector experienced volatility and price decline.

-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.